Place name origins: Names of landscape features

 The names of natural or man-made features in the landscape tend to be older than those of settlements since the former are often more widely known.
 Names are given to water features, hills and valleys, islands and marshes, as well as woods and districts.
 Man-made landscape features that have been given names include roads and trackways as well as burial mounds, etc. Many topographic elements become incorporated into settlement names, together with plant, creature names or personal names.
-Many topographical words convey not just an image of the place but also a wealth of information about the likely size, status and pattern of farming practised by the community living there.
+Many topographical words convey not just an image of the place but also a wealth of information about the likely size, status and pattern of farming practiced by the community living there.

 Water was of major importance to the early settlers of an area, both for subsistence and for religious reasons.
 Names were given to springs, streams, rivers and lakes as well as marshes, bays and seas.
 Eilert Ekwall carried out an early study of river names in England while Krahe conducted a European-wide examination of river names which showed that there were common roots in the names over a wide area.
 There is still controversy over the language of these roots.
 Sometimes a generic word was adopted as a specific label, for example the Celtic word for river was afon, which is used in many cases as the name (Avon) of rivers in England.

 Land characteristics were important to both hunters and farmers, and there are many terms relating to different types of hills and valleys.
 Some terms, like cumb and penn, were adopted from Celtic by Anglo-Saxons.
 Other terms relate to the expansion of farming.

 Topographical names were held in low esteem by early place name scholars but their importance was raised in a book by Margaret Gelling, first published in 1978.
 This discusses the many elements of topographical place names, with updates in 1988 and 1997.